mdiehr/Spielmatrix/README.md

 - renderWidthMin: The minimum width of the rendering area, in pixels.
 Defaults to 240.
 - pixelPerfect: Set to true if you want to ensure tiles are rendered at an integer multiple of their base size, to avoid distortion.
 Defaults to true.
 - resizeCanvas: Set to true if you want the canvas to resize dynamically.
 Defaults to true.
+- audioPath: The location to load sound effects from.
+Defaults to "./sounds/".
+- preloadAudio: An array of sound effects to preload.
+Defaults to null.

 ### HTML Attribute Options